angeloschatzimparmpas/DARE/README.md

 DARE is a theoretical explainable AI-visualization framework for supporting ill-defined decision-making processes.

 This repository is intended as a minimal public package for reproducing the framework and Figure 1 of the official IEEE TVCG 2026 paper.
-It includes the framework versions and the bibliography used for the literature review.
+It includes the framework versions, the representative image provided for reproducibility by the GRSI Replicability Stamp, and the bibliography used for the literature review.

 ## Citation